philipahNOV/maze-2025/RD-path.md

 ## 2. Downscaled Pathfinding

-The `astar_downscaled()` function provides a mechanism to run A* on a lower-resolution version of the map for performance or smoothing purposes:
+The `astar_downscaled()` function provides a mechanism to run A* on a lower-resolution version of the map for performance or smoothing purposes.
+The scale factor can be configured through `config.yaml` under `path_finding.astar_downscale`.

 ```python
 small_array = cv2.resize(array, (0, 0), fx=scale, fy=scale, interpolation=cv2.INTER_NEAREST)